-Live Control: Used to control the position of the robot arm in real time, adjust the motion attitude of the robot arm, end tool, and track recording.
+Live Control: Used to control the position of the robot arm in real time, adjust the motion attitude of the robot arm, end tool, and recording.

-Blockly: A graphical programming tool that allows users to achieve programming for the control of the robotic arm , I/O, or end-effector by simply drag and drop the code blocks.
+Blockly: A graphical programming tool that allows users to achieve programming for the control of the robotic arm, I/0, or endeffector by simply drag and drop the code blocks.

-Settings: It is used to set the parameters of the robot arm, to pass the settings, safety settings, system software upgrade, etc.
+Settings: It is used to set the parameters of the robot arm, safety settings, system software upgrade, etc.

-1.3.1 Toolbar
+1. 3.
+1 Toolbar

-'''

 Window Language Tool Help

-'''

-Window: To adjust its size, you can make a selection in the (Window) drop-down menu or adjust the size by dragging the border of the window.
+Window: To adjust its size, you can make a selection in the 【Window】 drop-down menu or adjust the size by dragging the border of the window.